Exponential Weights on the Hypercube in Polynomial Time: Introduction

 We use the following key observation: In the case of linear losses the probability distribution of Exp2 can be factorized as a product of $n$ Bernoulli distributions.
 Using this fact, we design an efficient polynomial time algorithm called \textit{PolyExp} for sampling sampling from and updating these distributions.

 We show that PolyExp is equivalent to Exp2.
 In addition, we show that PolyExp is equivalent to OMD with entropic regularization and Bernoulli sampling.
 This allows us to analyze PolyExp's using powerful analysis techniques of OMD.

-\begin{proposition}For the Online Linear Optimization problem on the $\{0,1\}^n$ Hypercube, Exp2, OMD with Entropic regularization and Bernoulli sampling, and PolyExp are equivalent. \end{proposition}
+We also show that PolyExp is equivalent to a Follow The Regularized Leader(FTRL) and a Follow The Perturbed Leader(FTPL) algorithms.

 This kind of equivalence is rare.
-To the best of our knowledge, the only other scenario where this equivalence holds is on the probability simplex for the so called experts problem.
+To the best of our knowledge, the only other scenario where this kind of equivalence holds is on the probability simplex for the so called experts problem.

 In our paper, we focus on the $L_\infty$ assumption.
-Directly analyzing Exp2 gives regret bounds different from PolyExp.
-In fact, PolyExp's regret bounds are a factor of $\sqrt{n}$ better than Exp2.
+In the full information setting, directly analyzing Exp2 gives a regret bound of $O(n^{3/2}\sqrt{T})$.
+Using the equivalence to OMD, we show that PolyExp's regret bound is $n\sqrt{T}$.
+In the bandit setting, PolyExp's regret cannot be bounded through our analysis, when using the one point linear estimator proposed in \cite{dani2008price}.
+However, since we show that Exp2 and PolyExp are equivalent, they must have the same regret bound.
 These results are summarized by the table below.

-However, since we show that Exp2 and PolyExp are equivalent, they must have the same regret bound.
-This implies an improvement on Exp2's regret bound.